 10 Easy Steps to Looking More Photogenic

-We're not saying that looking photogenic is everything, but for those of us who don't have a glam squad following us around 24/7, festive parties that are guaranteed to have a photo booth might cause a bit of anxiety.
+We're not saying that looking photogenic is everything, but for those of us who don't have a glam squad following us around 24/7, a photo booth might cause a bit of anxiety.
 And thanks to the wonders of social media offering us the opportunity to upload and tag all our pictures, we live in constant fear of a Facebook picture appearing that we don't approve of.
 But what about that friend of yours who always looks incredible and somehow never seems to look moody or get red-eye in pictures?
 What's her secret to appearing photo-ready?

 Never stand the closest to the camera or you'll look disproportionately larger.
 Instead, position yourself on an even plane with the other people in the photo.